bmaunde/guidelines/erp-magento-integration-guide.md

  - Credit and ATP check
  - Biling Document Search and Download
  - Statement Download
+ - Order creation - for details on this

 #### Credit and ATP Check
 This is a request made to the backend systems for credit and atp information.
 This involves a Credit Check and ATP check according to the backend system's functionality .